JeremyEnglert/JointsWP-CSS/README.md

 - Foundation Navigation Options
 - Grid and Accordion archive templates
 - Translation Support
-- Bower and Gulp Support
+- Bower and Gulp Support (in Sass Version)
 - And much, much more!

 ### What tools do I need to use JointsWP?